 If the kids say something cute I want to remember, then I write it down for part of that day’s entry right then and there.
 Otherwise, I just keep it by my bed or the couch and do it at the end of the day.

 Each entry you list the year, and the fun part is the next year you will easily see the post from the year before on that same page.
+And after 5 years, you will see all of the entries from on that day from the last 5 years!

 When I miss a day, no worries.
 I use that space later on to write down funny things the kids said.
 I know that looking back it’s the phrases I’ll laugh at, with no thought to the exact date.
 The dates are just there to help me (attempt to) write something every day and to get a general idea of what’s going on during that season of life.